WojtekKamilowski/CI_PP1_CDVMR/README.md

 <details>
     <summary>Logo and Navigation Bar</summary>
     It is included on all four pages.<br>
-    The logo consists of the icon and restaurant's name is a clickable link to Home page which is a common feature and users expect it.<br>
+    The logo consists of the icon and restaurant's name is a clickable link to Home page which is a common feature on many websites so users expect it.<br>
     On the right there are four links to each of the pages: Home, Menu, About us and Contact so the user can easily navigate through.<br>
     To indicate for the user on which page is currently viewed it is underlined.<br> When the user hovers the mouse over the other pages links it also underlines informing the user that the link will bring to the named page.<br>